ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> find a blogpost with specific id
+9. Find a blogpost with specific id
 ```
 var id = "5fe86d4483b6b3159425a285";
 BlogPost.findById(id,(error,blogpost)=>{console.log(error,blogpost)})
 ```

-> find a blogspot by id
-> and then update the title
+10. Find a blogspot by id and then update the title
 ```
 var id = "5fe86a731e52831481e4b0dd";
 BlogPost.findByIdAndUpdate(id,{